QUESTIONS & ANSWERS

 No. This site does not sell devices, treatments, or services.
 It provides historical and educational information only.
 We do not endorse or recommend specific products or practitioners.

 No. This website presents historical and educational information only.
 It is not medical advice.
-Frequency devices are not FDA-approved for disease treatment in the United States.
-Consult qualified healthcare providers for medical conditions.
+Rife-style devices and the frequency lists collected here are not FDA-approved treatments.
+Consult qualified healthcare providers for medical conditions and do not delay evidence-based care.

 You shouldn't trust any source unconditionally.
 We provide primary source citations for our claims — Smithsonian reports, Congressional records, court transcripts, newspaper archives.
 Verify them yourself.
 We distinguish between documented facts and historical claims.
 We acknowledge what's proven, what's reported, and what remains unverified.
 We include critical perspectives, like the Quekett Journal analysis of the surviving microscope.